Serbia rails against deportation of Djokovic

 Serbian President Aleksandar Vucic said Australia had "humiliated themselves", while the country's Olympic Committee called the move a "scandalous" decision as fellow Serbs added their voice to a chorus of disapproval over the court ruling that saw Djokovic deported.

 "They think that they have by this, this mistreatment of ten days humiliated Djokovic, but they have humiliated themselves.
-Djokovic can return to his country with his head held high," Vucic told a state media outlet.”
+Djokovic can return to his country with his head held high," Vucic told locla media.

 Vucic has remained steadfast in his support for Djokovic throughout the drama, calling the earlier detention of the unvaccinated tennis star a "political witch hunt".